Stephy727/Parsing-text-files-/README.md

 # Parsing-text-files-
 Extracting data from semi-structured text files.

-This assessment touches the very first step of analyzing textual data, i.e., extracting data from semi-structured text files.
+This project touches the very first step of analyzing textual data, i.e., extracting data from semi-structured text files.

 Each data-set contains information about the unit, e.g., unit code, unit title, synopsis, requirements, output, chief examiner, etc. ( see test.txt ).
 Task is to